 Drywall Calculator & Estimator

 Drywall boards are used for interior walls and ceilings.
 It’s become the quickest alternative for plaster, but it does suffer from water damage and corrosion.
+As such, more often than you may think, homeowners have to replace their existing drywall.
+Before doing so, you must know exactly how much drywall to purchase.
+Luckily, the following drywall calculator can do just that.

 Drywall boards come in different types of materials.
 There’s regular whiteboard which comes in a thickness between ¼ and ¾ inches.
 Fire-resistant also known as Type X has different layers and thickness which increases the resistance of the walls to fire should it occur.
 Greenboard has green-colored paper that deflects water and is commonly used in bathrooms or laundry areas that have a lot of moisture.
 Blueboard is called such because of its blue paper, which resists both water and mold.
 Then there’s cement board, soundboard, soundproof, mold-resistant, and enviroboard—just to name a few of the many others available to homeowners.
 Depending on the use of the room you plan to drywall and your budget, you can pick the best drywall for your uses.
 Discuss your plans with a specialist so you can get the best kind for your budget and uses.

 Then you have to figure out exactly how much drywall board you need for the room.
 Standard drywall sheets are 4 x 8 feet.
 To determine how many, find the measurements of the areas you plan to drywall and round those total areas to the nearest foot.
-A 10 percent waste allowance should be added to the total to account for cutting and breakage, which can usually occur during the installation process.
+A 10% waste allowance should be added to the total to account for cutting and breakage, which can usually occur during the installation process.

 Tips on Measuring for Drywall